Alligatorweed

 Is Alligator weed Good or Bad for my Pond?

 The dense mats can overtake the full shoreline area.
-This prevents beneficial native plants, plants that wildlife use for shelter and food, from being able to grow near the edges of the pond.
+This prevents beneficial native plants, plants that wildlife uses for shelter and food, from being able to grow near the edges of the pond.
 Eventually, these mats will break off from the rooted part of the alligator weed and float freely in the pond.

 Alligator weed can be damaging to the overall ecosystem of the pond, affecting both plants and animals.
 Facilitating the growth of alligatorweed is strongly discouraged as it is an invasive species.